NorthernStars/MR-Schematics/IR-Transmitter/README.md

 Take care that the maximum output current of the USB bus is 500mA.
 If you add ~4 IR-LEDs it should work.

+For small mobile IR-Transmitter select a suitable resistor for R2 and don't assemble R3.

 Be aware that this board isn't build for high currents!
 For that use the IR-Splitter.
 Maybe you also should use a heatsink on the MOSFET.
+To do so, bridge resistor R2 and use 1k ohm resistor for R3.
+Connect IR data signal for IR-Splitter to LED- and GND of IR-Splitter to GND.

 Order
 -----